postcss/postcss/README.md

 ### RegExp

 Some Grunt plugins modify CSS by regular expressions.
-But CSS parser and CSS node tree is much safer way.
+But CSS parser and node tree is much safer way to edit CSS.
 Also regexps will broke source map from preprocessors.

 ### CSS Parsers